America's Health Rankings, United Health Foundation Logo

 Suggested Citation: America's Health Rankings analysis of CDC, Pregnancy Risk Assessment Monitoring System or state equivalent, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-The days and weeks after childbirth are a critical time for the care of both mothers and newborns.
+The days and weeks after childbirth are a critical time for both mothers and newborns.
 New mothers experience many physical, social and psychological changes during this period.
-It is important that women who recently gave birth receive postpartum checkups
+It is important that women who recently gave birth attend postpartum checkups to ensure physical and mental wellness during recovery.

 At a postpartum visit, health care providers and patients may discuss